Sleep Test in Baltimore, MD

 Multiple Sleep Latency Testing (MSLT) is a series of naps taken in the sleep lab under observation by a technician.
 During these naps the patient is monitored by an EEG.
 This study allows the clinician to assess the severity of the patient’s sleepiness and also to identify whether or not Narcolepsy is present.
 Parameters monitored during these naps include “sleep latency” (the amount of time it takes the patient to fall asleep during a nap) and an assessment of whether or not rapid eye movement (REM) sleep occurs during this nap.

 A Maintenance of Wakefulness Test (MWT)

 A Maintenance of Wakefulness Test (MWT) is a study that assesses the patient’s ability to maintain vigilance (wakefulness).
-This study is usually performed in a patient already on therapy for a known sleep disorder.
+This study is usually performed on a patient already on therapy for a known sleep disorder.
 The goal of this study is to assure that the therapy is effective enough to keep the patient awake to safely carry out normal (and sometimes dangerous) activities such as driving or operating heavy machinery.
-The application this is usually limited to commercial drivers.
+The application is usually limited to commercial drivers.

 Actigraphy is a tool used in patients that have various forms of insomnia or problems with their biologic clock (circadian disorders).
 This device looks very similar to a wristwatch and allows a patient’s wake and sleep cycle to be roughly estimated based on activity that is measured during wakefulness versus the lack of activity that is noted during sleep.